FBorowiec/cisei_scraper/README.md

 Grafana does not validate that queries are safe so queries can contain any SQL statement.
 For example, statements like DELETE FROM user; and DROP TABLE user; would be executed.
 To protect against this we Highly recommmend you create a specific PostgreSQL user with restricted permissions.

-##
-Grafana from 3000 -> 3001 to leave space for nginx?